 A financial coach and an advisor or CFP can all be valuable members to have on your financial team, although your particular objectives at the moment will determine from whom you seek advice.

 It’s important to feel comfortable with your coach, just like you would when hiring a personal trainer at the gym.
 After all, if you already have a hard enough time making yourself go to the gym to exercise, the last thing you want to do is hire a trainer you don’t look forward to working with!

 That’s one of the reasons I always provide a complimentary consultation.
-I want my clients to feel at ease even before they sign up for a coaching package.
+I want my clients to feel at ease before they enter a coaching relationship.
 So when you’re considering hiring a coach, take the time to sit down together for a consultation.
 That way, you have the information and assurance you need to move forward with confidence.

 Look for a coach who does not sell financial products so that you know the advice you are receiving is unbiased and objective.
-Many financial institutions offer “coaching” yet their primary goal is to sell a financial product such as cash-value life insurance.
+Many financial companies offer “coaching” yet their primary goal is to sell an expensive (and often subpar) product such as cash-value life insurance.
 In the long run, this is far costlier than investing in working with a trained financial coach who is dedicated solely to helping you achieve your financial goals.

 Finally, remember that a coach is there to encourage you, provide you with information pertaining to your specific needs, and challenge you with doable action steps.
-Just as a personal trainer can guide you to getting in the best physical shape of your life, they can’t get on the treadmill on your behalf.
-Similarly, a financial coach can give you all the tools, knowledge, and accountability you need to succeed, but you are ultimately in charge of your money.
+Just as a personal trainer can guide you to getting in the best physical shape of your life, yet can’t get on the treadmill on your behalf, a financial coach can give you all the tools, knowledge, and accountability you need to succeed, but you are ultimately in charge of your money.